 Located about an hour south of San Simeon is Pismo, a beautiful beach camping spot.
 Famous for its wineries and coastline, you can stay at one of three campgrounds on the beach.
 You’ll want to check out Pismo’s oceanside town parks, too.
 The weather is a bit cooler than its surrounding areas, part of why the history of people at Pismo beach dates back over 9,000 years ago.
 If you’ve had enough beach views, for now, check out the Dinosaur Caves Park or the Monarch Butterfly Grove.

 Driving through California should be spontaneous and full of surprises, but it’s important to have a curated plan too.
-With this list of six stops you’re guaranteed to find adventure, and hopefully some privacy too!
+With this list of six stops (plus one bonus stop!) you’re guaranteed to find adventure, and hopefully some privacy too!
 Find a nice balance between sticking to the route and making a few impromptu decisions.
 Sometimes it’s fun to end up somewhere surprising, as long as you can find fun things to do.
 But enough of the logistics.
 Enjoy the open road, good company, and remember to write a few things down to look back on later.

 Have you driven through California?
 If you have any additional tips for our readers or questions for me please leave these in the comments below.